by Ross Bishop

 7. Anti-Depressants and Guns Will Not Be Allowed To Coexist.

 Proscribers of any anti-depressant would be required to report the prescription to the F.B.I. and to inquire as to the availability of guns in the home.
-Proscribers will withhold prescription until all weapons were surrendered to the police or to a secure facility outside the home.
+Potential proscribers would withhold prescription until all weapons were surrendered to the police or to a secure facility outside the home.

 8. Test For Mental Stability.